 - Fix various iOS problems without data loss

 - Fix problems on iPod, iPad, iPhone, Apple TV

 - Clear interface and the steps are simple

-Now select the right version of TunesKit iOS System Recovery to download and then use it to fix iPod touch not turning on issue without data loss by following the quick steps below.
+Now select the right version of TunesKit iOS System Recovery to download and then use it to fix iPod touch won't turn on issue without data loss by following the quick steps below.

 Step 1Run TunesKit and connect iPod to Mac/PC

 Open TunesKit iOS System Recovery program on your computer once the installation is done.
-Connect your problematic iPad touch to the computer with an original cable.
+Connect your problematic iPod touch to the computer with an original cable.